tuftsdatalab/tuftsWorkshops/docs/2023_workshops/metagenomeData/04_compareStatKraken.md

 ## Homework Questions

-1. How do the "magnitudes" differ between the two methods?
-Do they mean the same thing?
-What can this tell us about the methods?

-2. How similar are the species predictions?
-In particular, how well is the suspected case study culprit, *B. subtilis* represented in each method?
+1. How similar are the species predictions?
+In particular, how well is the suspected case study culprit, *Bacillus subtilis* represented in each method?
+What is the *Bacillus subtilis* magnitude in each eye and each method?

-3. Does STAT accomplish its goal of being a good "first pass" for an SRA sample to detect contamination and general taxonomic composition?
+2. Does STAT accomplish its goal of being a good "first pass" for an SRA sample to detect contamination and general taxonomic composition?

-4. Ultimately, how did each tool do at answering the questions of our case study?
+3. Ultimately, how did each tool do at answering the questions of our case study?
     - "Is the taxonomic distribution of each "cornea" microbiome" different between each eye?"
     - "Do the taxonomic distributions of the eyes match our expectations for healthy and infected eyes?"